 - Risk management.
 Development of new methods for measuring and managing risks of various types, including systemic risk, in the financial system.
 A priority is to construct and test early warning signs for instabilities, and to understand the interplay between policy and the financial industry and its impact.

 - Healthcare finance.
-Analysis of financial challenges to the biopharma industry and development of new business models and financial vehicles for raising and deploying funds to support biomedical research and drug development in a scalable and profitable manner.
+Analysis of financial challenges to the biopharma industry and development of new business models and financing structures for raising and deploying funds to support biomedical research and drug development in a scalable and profitable manner.

 - Capital markets and asset-market dynamics.
-Quantitative models for portfolio management, trading, and asset allocation, including industry-level studies of the hedge fund industry, indexation and smart beta algorithms, and the impact of technology such as high-frequency trading on financial market dynamics.
+Explores quantitative models for portfolio management, trading, and asset allocation, including industry-level studies of the hedge fund industry, indexation and smart beta algorithms, and the impact of technology such as high-frequency trading on financial market dynamics.

 Students are encouraged to participate in current research projects, which include measuring illiquidity risk in hedge-fund returns; modeling and analyzing the growth of systemic risk in the financial industry, in particular the hedge fund industry; developing evolutionary and neurobiological models of individual risk preferences and financial-market dynamics; developing new approaches to financing biomedical innovation; and examining the public policy implications of this research.
-LFE is a research lab for MIT faculty and students and does not offer any degree programs.
+The LFE is a research lab for MIT faculty and students and does not offer any degree programs.